Sarani-NS/HackBio/README.md

 ## Stage 3

-**Goal**: Introduce bioinformatics using Bash scripting for a simulated wet-lab biologist, & analyze a WHO dataset about cholera outbreaks, using R.
+**Goal**: Introduce bioinformatics using Bash scripting for a simulated wet-lab biologist, alongside analyzing a WHO dataset about cholera outbreaks, using R.

-**Implication**: This phase is about implementing basic bioinformatics tasks using Bash commands, such as handling sequencing data, file navigation, and task automation.
-The idea is to provide with easy-to-use scripts to analyze sequencing data, such as genome assembly or variant calling.
+**Implication**: This phase provides foundational bioinformatics tasks with an emphasis on Bash scripting for sequencing data analysis and file navigation.
+By offering simple, yet powerful, scripts, wet-lab biologists can automate tasks like genome assembly, variant calling, and data preprocessing.
+The parallel analysis of the cholera outbreak dataset exemplifies the importance of bioinformatics tools in handling global health data.
+Through this, we demonstrate how key insights from large datasets like cholera outbreaks can inform public health decisions and antimicrobial resistance (AMR) strategies.

 ## Stage 4